Bira/octopus-carnival/_drafts/wir-mm2-4e-skeleton.md

 ## Skeletal Steed

-A horse skeleton that can act as a fearless and tireless mount, proving that mundane horses truly suck in D&D. Even a dead horse is better mount than a live one.
+A horse skeleton that can act as a fearless and tireless mount, proving that mundane horses truly suck in 4e.
+Even a dead horse is better mount than a live one.

 Skeletal horses are Level 3 Skirmishers with 47 HP, darkvision, and immunity to